marmelab/awesome-rest/README.md

 ## Testing

+* [Hikaku](https://github.com/codecentric/hikaku) - A library that tests if the implementation of a REST-API meets its specification.

 ### Querying

 * [Hurl.it](https://www.hurl.it/) - Make HTTP requests with a simple web-based HTTP client -- like `curl` in the cloud.